ahmedkrmn/Feedback-Loop/README.md

 ## Usage

 To use the application, you need to buy credits first.
-Each mass survey - regardless of the number of emails sent - costs 1 US dollar.
+Each mass survey - regardless of the number of emails sent - costs 1 Credit.
 You can top up your credit count by buying credits which are sold in packs of 5 for 4.99$ each.

 *Please note that payment is handled by a third-party service to ensure the security of the transaction.*